1969 (age 48)

 Currently Rob Dougan is working on two new releases - a classical album of "some gems (often obscure), own favorites and pieces that he like a lot" (a sort of cover-album), and album of orchestral pieces which he has written by himself (a follow-up album to Furious Angels).

-Dougan returned in 2015 with a 5-track EP known as the 22nd Sunday in Ordinary Time sessions, available exclusively via his website, consisting of classical/symphonic pieces.
+Dougan returned in 2015 with a 5-track EP known as The 22nd Sunday in Ordinary Time Sessions, available exclusively via his website, consisting of classical/symphonic pieces.
 An accompanying video captures the performance of the EP.
-Communications via social media indicate that more new work may be in the pipeline in late 2015/early 2016, but release dates are currently unknown.
+In 2016 he released a second EP Misc.
+Sessions which includes new songs five of which feature vocals and seven songs that are completely instrumental.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!